 In Christian Humber Reloaded, Vash kills a hunter after a setting off a trap, which breaks on his leg without harming him, and we are apparently supposed to think this is acceptable (the hypocrisy of him doing this despite having set off the trap while hunting is lampshaded in Normalman's webcomic adaptation notes) .
 His actions get worse from there, including killing a girl and everyone related to her for reporting him to the police, and killing all 6 million people at the Super Bowl to show the cops what it means to fight him.
 The author treats most of Vash's killings as justified, and when the villains commit comparable or even lesser crimes, they're quickly killed, often by Vash himself.

 In the world of Cori Falls's fanfiction, the quickest way to gauge whether or not someone's a good person is whether or not they agree with the morals of the protagonists.
 If you don't think Rex Raptor did the right thing or that Jessie and James's actions weren't justifiable, you're clearly evil.
 What's really ironic about this is that she accused the Pokemon anime canon of doing this with Ash, despite this clearly not being the case.

-The X-Men: Evolution fanfic Tsunami received a lot of its complaints because the authors tendency to do this.
+The X-Men: Evolution fanfic Tsunami received a lot of complaints because the authors tendency to do this.
 Namely, everyone depicted positively complains about doing some "hard work", which was a canon event in the series the story was based on (The story basically being a word for word retelling of X-Men Evolution with the addition of an OC), was depicted as just something normal teenagers do at the prospect of hard work.
 When Scott and Jean made a small comment about how hard this is, who did not complain in the series, they were bashed for being so lazy.
 This is forgetting that the OC and viewpoint character made a much bigger deal about the hard work two chapters ago.
 And that's just one example.